|San José State University|

 (To be continued.)

-It is well known that the masses of nucleons may not be simply the sum of the masses of its quarks.
+It is widely supposed that the masses of nucleons may not be simply the sum of the masses of its quarks.
+For analysis that contradicts this supposition see Pi Meson Mass.
 The mass of the positive pion meson, which consists of an Up quark and its corresponding anti-quark Down quark, is a small fraction of the masses of the nucleons.
 Nevertheless consider what the masses of the nucleons imply about the masses of the quarks.
 Let mU and mD be the masses of the Up and Down quarks, respectively.
 Then

 Thus mD/mU=1.00526.
 So essentially mD =mU.

 Thus if the shapes of the charge distributions of the Up and Down quarks are the same then the ratio of the angular momenta of the Up and Down quarks should be